qqqlab/madflight-docs/docs/Black-Box.md

 # Black Box Data Logging

 The black box (BB) module logs flight data for later analysis.

 ## SDCARD - ArduPilot Binary Logs

 When logging to a SDCARD the log format is ArduPilot Binary Log.
+Only the most common ArduPilot log messages such as IMU, BARO, BAT and GPS are implemented plus some madflight specific messages.
+Additional messages can be added easily.

 Web Tools for Log Analysis: